|1949-1950 Syracuse Orangemen|

 It was coach Lew Andreas' 25th year at the helm of the Orangemen basketball team.
 The team lost big man Royce Newell and scorer Ed Stickel, but had a deep and talented squad returning.
 The question would be how well the players would develop.
 High scorer Jack Kiley returned as did defensive standout Dick Suprunowicz and a couple of speedy senior guards Bill Fash and Mike Stark.
 Stubby Miller was the team captain, and was slated to be a reserve most the season.
 In all there were eight seniors and six juniors on the squad.
 Big Ed Miller, at 6'8" was joining the squad, and hopefully would replace Newell.

 The Orangemen would win their first six games of the season easily.
-They would struggle against Brown, but win a close one 54-52, raising the team record to 7-0.
+They would struggle against Brown, but win a close game 54-52, raising the team record to 7-0.
 The Orangemen would then hit a rough patch, losing five of their next six, dropping their record to 8-5.
 And the next month's schedule did not look easy.

 However, in February the Orangemen began playing well as a unit.
 They beat a tough Canisius team on the road, snapping the Griffins six game winning streak.
 They next would beat Niagara 60-55 behind Kiley's 24 points, snapping the Purple Eagles 51 game home court winning streak.
 The team would win six in a row before losing to Cornell.
 Ed Miller was developing into a solid player, though struggling with foul trouble.
 The Orange would win a few more and has a possibility of an NCAA berth, at 17-6, if they finished out strong.
 Unfortunately horrendous free throw shooting (15 of 37) cost them a two point loss to Colgate, and a one point loss to Canisius would wrap up the regular season.